Master's degree in Electronic Engineering (MEE)

-Elective subjects: If the student does not want to follow any of the intensification tracks, any of the available elective subject can be chosen.
-In case of following an intensification track, the student must do a minimum of 20 ECTS of elective subjects from the chosen intensification track (Energy Management, Integrated Circuits, Biomedical Engineering and Sensors, Innovation Management, Microelectronic Design, Digital Design and Microprocessor Design).
-If the student fulfils this requirement, the school will certified the followed intensification track.
+ELECTIVE SUBJECTS: If the student does not want to follow any of the intensification tracks, any of the available elective subject can be chosen.
+In case of following an intensification track, the student must do a minimum of 15 ECTS of elective subjects from the chosen intensification track (Energy Management, Integrated Circuits, Biomedical Engineering and Sensors, Innovation Management, Microelectronic Design, Digital Design and Microprocessor Design).
+If the student fulfils this requirement, the school will certify the followed intensification track.